cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ViewApi.md

 List Views

-If no parameters are specified, all Views on the Cohesity Cluster are returned.
+**Privileges:** ```STORAGE_VIEW``` <br><br>If no parameters are specified, all Views on the Cohesity Cluster are returned.
 Specifying parameters filters the results that are returned.
 NOTE: If maxCount is set and the number of Views returned exceeds the maxCount, there are more Views to return.
 To get the next set of Views, send another request and specify the id of the last View returned in viewList from the previous response.

 ### Example

 * Api Key Authentication (APIKeyHeader):
+* Api Key Authentication (Bearer):
+* Api Key Authentication (SessionIdHeader):
 ```python
 from cohesity_sdk.cluster.cluster_client import ClusterClient
 from cohesity_sdk.cluster.model.error import Error